 Visitor violations void policy:

-In the event for any reason, a department is not able to provide a visitor with a hangtag prior to a campus visit, and that visitor receives a parking violation, the department may attach an unused hangtag to the violation and mail it to the Parking Operations office for cancellation.
+In the event for any reason, a department is not able to provide a visitor with a hangtag prior to a campus visit, and that visitor receives a parking violation, the department may attach an unused hangtag to the violation and mail it to the Parking and Transportation office for cancellation.
 Please advise your guests and visitors to return any violation received to your department for handling if you wish to have the ticket voided.
-Effective July 1, 1998, any citation sent to Parking Operations to be voided must either have an unused visitor hangtag attached or a $7 administrative void fee will be assessed.
+Effective July 1, 1998, any citation sent to Parking and Transportation to be voided must either have an unused visitor hangtag attached or a $7 administrative void fee will be assessed.
 No violation will be voided without either an unused hangtag or a MoCode to cover the cost of the void fee.
 This policy applies only to campus visitors; violations issued to faculty, staff and students may not be voided by this method.

 Immobilization of a vehicle may occur under the following circumstances: